arrivy-dev/python-bigquery/UPGRADING.md

 Mind, however, that importing them will issue a warning, because aside from being importable, these types **are not maintained anymore**.
-They may differ both from the types in `google.cloud.bigquery`, and from the types supported on the backend.
+They may differ both from the types in `arrivy.google.cloud.bigquery`, and from the types supported on the backend.

 ### Maintaining compatibility with `google-cloud-bigquery` version 2.0